 I am by no means an expert sewer.
 At one point I may have been an intermediate sewer, but for the most part, I don’t have the patience to mess around with complicated projects or patterns that take more than a few hours.

 But I think it turned out pretty cute.
-At least Princess liked it.
+At least this little munchkin liked it:

 And it was super easy to make, even making it up as I went along!